Read Time – 5 Minutes

 Only exploratory testing could have identified this issue as it was outside the initial functional testing script.
 Even though an issue such as this wouldn’t be regarded as high-priority, it shows how exploratory testing identifies issues which scripted functional testing wouldn’t be able to locate.

 3. At the last hurdle: Payment is the final step for most transactional sites.
 It’s where users sign on the dotted line and all of the work gone into encouraging these users to convert shows its worth.
-However, for one of Digivante’s previous clients working within the jewellery industry, our testers found a bug which wouldn’t allow users to complete payment using Paypal if they proceeded to the checkout as a guest.
+However, for one of Digivante’s previous clients working within the jewellery industry, our testers found a bug which wouldn’t allow users to complete payment using PayPal if they proceeded to the checkout as a guest.

-This specific bug only occurred on specific device and browser combinations across iOS and Android, meaning this bug was harder to pick up by the companies internal testing teams as they had limited time available to test and also lacked the resources required to conduct a full functional and exploratory test.
+This specific bug only occurred on specific device and browser combinations across iOS and Android, meaning this bug was harder to pick up by the company's internal testing teams as they had limited time available to test and also lacked the resources required to conduct a full functional and exploratory test.

 Exploratory testing is just one part of functional testing and should be approached with the same amount of urgency as a core functional or regression test.
 Exploratory testing mimics actual human interactions on your site, meaning it picks up all the variations that automated or scripted testing simply can’t identify.